evanpipta/rad-flux/README.md

 myActions.register('doStuff', (done) => {
   doSomeAsyncStuff()
     .then(() => {
-      done();       // call done when all async actions complete and you are ready to "publish" the action to subscribers });
+      done();       // call done when all async operations complete to "publish" the action to subscribers });
 });